W. Averell Harriman: Personal life

 About a year after his divorce from Lawrence, Harriman married Marie Norton Whitney (1903–1970), who had left her husband, Cornelius Vanderbilt Whitney, to marry him.
 On their honeymoon in Europe, they purchased oil paintings by Van Gogh, Degas, Cézanne, Picasso, and Renoir.
 She and her husband later donated many of the works she bought and collected, including those of the artist Walt Kuhn, to the National Gallery of Art in Washington, D.C.
 They remained married until her death on September 26, 1970, at George Washington University Hospital in Washington, D.C.
 With Marie, Harriman helped raise the future bandleader Peter Duchin, the orphaned son of bandleader Eddy Duchin and socialite Marjorie Oelrichs.

-In 1971, he married for the final time to Pamela Beryl Digby Churchill Hayward (1920–1997), the former wife of Winston Churchill's son Randolph, and widow of Broadway producer Leland Hayward.
-Harriman and Pamela Churchill had had an affair during the war in 1941 which led to the breakdown of her marriage to Randolph Churchill.
-In 1993, she became the 58th United States Ambassador to France.
+In 1971, Harriman reconnected with his former lover, Pamela Beryl Digby Churchill Hayward (1920–1997), at a dinner party at the home of Washington Post publisher Katharine Graham.
+Pamela was by this time the widow of Broadway producer Leland Hayward.

+Harriman and Pamela married in New York City eight weeks later, and remained married until his death.

 Harriman died on July 26, 1986, in Yorktown Heights, New York, at the age of 94.
+In 1993, Pamela became the 58th United States Ambassador to France.

 Averell and Pamela Harriman are buried at the Arden Farm Graveyard in Arden, New York.